awanderlyss/node-intro/README.md

 By the end of this, developers should be able to:

--   Understand what is Node.JS
+-   Understand what is Node.JS and why we would build apps in Node.
+-   Recognize the benefits of writing web applications using Node.
+-   Compare and contrast JavaScript in the client to JavaScript in Node.
--   Vizualize the difference between Node and other backend environments, such as Sinatra.
+-   Compare and contrast the Node library and web frameworks such as RoR and Sinatra.
+-   Navigate the Node REPL and deploy simple node apps.
--   Set up a basic server
+-   Set up a basic web server.
 -   Create a GET request with vanilla Node.
--   Install and include node modules

 ## What is Node?

-Node is a JavaScript runtime environment that is event driven and uses a non-blocking input/output model.
+Node is a JavaScript runtime environment built with Chrome's V8 engine that is event driven and uses a non-blocking input/output model.
+It is available as an open source library, and designed to build scalable network apps, chosen for it's ability to create parallel applications.

 Most server-side environments will enter something called an event loop.
 But in most cases, when an event is triggered, the code will not move on to any other event until the first one has been completed.
 This is where the non-blocking feature of node comes in handy.
 Node will set aside the event if it is not done, allowing other events to be triggered.
 When the event is complete it will fire the code right away.